awsandy/cloud9-tunnel-desktop/README.md

-## Starting a Desktop environment on AWS Cloud9
+## Starting a Desktop Environment on AWS Cloud9 and access it securely using AWS Systems Manager port forwarding.

 ![Desktop](desktop.jpg)